Momentum investing can give you an edge to earn better returns. That was the conclusion of a recent article by Brett Arends for Marketwatch. To wit:

 Momentum Investing Isn’t Passive

-Brett compares several ETF funds over the past five years in his discussion.
-To simplify our analysis, we will use the following three ETFs from 2014 to the present.
-(2014 is the earliest date that all three ETFs have performance data.)
+In Brett’s discussion, he compares several ETF funds over the past 5-years.
+To simply our analysis, we will use the following 3-ETF’s from 2014 to the present.
+(2014 is the earliest date that all 3-ETFs have performance data.)

 - SPDR S&P 500 ETF (SPY) as the “buy and hold” proxy,